George Gordon, 9th Marquess of Huntly

-George Gordon, 9th Marquess of Huntly, KT (28 June 1761 – 17 June 1853), styled Lord Strathavon until 1795 and known as The Earl of Aboyne from 1795 to 1836, was a Scottish peer.
+George Gordon, 9th Marquess of Huntly, KT (28 June 1761 – 17 June 1853), styled Lord Strathavon until 1795 and Earl of Aboyne from 1795 to 1836, was a Scottish peer and soldier.

 Early life

-George was the son of Charles Gordon, 4th Earl of Aboyne, and Lady Margaret Stewart.
+George was the son of Charles Gordon, 4th Earl of Aboyne, and Lady Margaret Stewart, daughter of Alexander Stewart, 6th Earl of Galloway.
+He was educated at Eton.
 His only surviving sister, Lady Margaret Gordon, married William Beckford.
 After his mother's death in August 1762, his father remarried to Lady Mary Douglas (a daughter of James Douglas, 14th Earl of Morton).
 From this marriage, he had a younger half-brother, Lord Douglas Gordon (who married Louisa Leslie).